 After a long delay, we are excited to announce that the well at Graceland International School is finally being drilled, the delay was caused by the the fact that the raining season made the soil waterlogged, now that the dry season has arrived work began in earnest.
 This well is vital for the provision of clean safe, drinking water for the school.
 The well will not only serve the school, but also the adjoining Graceland Hospital, opened last October.

 The cost of the well was shared between Africa Education Partnership and our sister organization, Kateri Medical Services, which built the hospital.
-Part of the cost was met by a grant from the Granby Rotary Club.
+Part of the cost was met by a grant from the Avon-Canton Rotary Club.
 We are grateful to all of our donors who continue to support this wonderful cause.